Do Red and Purple Go Together? These 6 Design Ideas Prove They Do!

 If you’re looking to turn heads with your home’s interior decor, you won’t want to overlook using red and purple as design elements.
 When it feels like everything has been “done” before, this combo doesn’t disappoint.

-The hallmark of interior design is the use of contrasting colors or monotone colors to create an interesting space.
+A color wheel will tell you that red and purple should not be combined, since the hallmark of interior design is the use of contrasting colors or monotone colors to create an interesting space.
+Red and blue combine to make purple, and purple and red combine to make magenta.
 That means red and blue or purple and magenta will create a harmonious interior that is pleasing to the eye.